ORIGYN-SA/nft/example/README.md

 ## Step 1: Update canister_ids.json

-Update your `canister_ids.json` file with your canister ID using this command:
+The deployment script automatically updates your `canister_ids.json` file with the correct canister ID.
+However, if you need to do it manually, you can use these commands:

 ```bash
 sed -i '' "s/YOUR_CANISTER_ID/$NFT_CANISTER_ID/g" canister_ids.json